 To Casket or Not to Casket?

 Religiously, a casket is not required; the preference is for the body to touch the earth directly.
-However, many municipal laws in the United States, Canada, and Europe require a casket or a concrete grave liner to prevent the soil from collapsing.
-In these cases, Muslims typically use a simple, unadorned wooden casket made without metal parts or luxury linings to remain as close to the Sunnah as possible.
+However, in the United States many cemeteries (and some local ordinances) require a casket or a concrete grave liner to keep the ground from settling.
+Rules vary by state and even by individual cemetery, so confirm them locally; our overview of state funeral and burial laws explains how these differ.
+Where a container is required, Muslims typically use a simple, unadorned wooden casket made without metal parts or luxury linings to remain as close to the Sunnah as possible.

 Ritual Washing (Ghusl)